 In absence of Belgian data, the proportion of cases in the residual state is derived from a systematic literature review performed in the framework of the Global Burden of Disease study (Ferrari et al., 2012).
 A meta-analysis was carried out to pool the estimates of bipolar disorder (BD) cases in each health states across studies, which were performed in different countries: USA, Australia, Ethiopia, and in multiple European countries.
 However, given the need to include studies reporting cases of BD as described in the case definition, the number of studies included is limited.
-Despite the fact that one of the studies included used a Belgian sample, the choice has been made to use the pooled estimation of residual cases instead of local data given that this sample referred to bipolar I only and was thus less representative of the spectrum of bipolar disorder that was assessed in the other studies included.
-For that reason, and also because it is expected that the treatment rate, which varies across the countries, has an impact on the proportion of cases in each health state, the proportion of cases in the residual state may not be fully representative of the Belgian population.
+Despite the fact that one of the studies included used a Belgian sample, the choice has been made to use the pooled estimation of residual cases instead of local data given that this sample referred to bipolar I only and was thus less representative of the spectrum of bipolar disorder that the treatment rate, which varies across the countries, has an impact on the proportion of cases in each health state, the proportion of cases in the residual state may not be fully representative of the Belgian population.